What is PR?

 Nonetheless, its reputation as one of the ‘dark arts’ ensures that the profession is enveloped by an air of mystique.
 People don’t know what it is or how it works, and if you tell them, they’re liable to assume that you’re someone’s PA.
 This causes obvious problems when it comes to measuring success – and conveying that success to sceptical clients.

-PR is important because it helps businesses manage and enhance their reputations, boost their credibility, drive up organic traffic (by supporting SEO efforts).
+As a B2B PR agency, we believe that PR is important because it helps businesses manage and enhance their reputations, boost their credibility, drive up organic traffic (by supporting SEO efforts).
 All of these things drive growth and business success.

 Managing, and improving a company’s public perception